tfadeyi/slotalk-website/docs/installation/docker.md

   version     Returns the binary build information.

 Flags:
-  -h, --help               help for slotalk
+  -h, --help               help for sloscribe
       --log-level string   Only log messages with the given severity or above.
 One of: [none, debug, info, warn], errors will always be printed (default "info")

-Use "slotalk [command] --help" for more information about a command.
+Use "sloscribe [command] --help" for more information about a command.
 ```